jbluemink/Sitecore-Forms-Cloud-Upload/README.md

 ##Create a Key vault
 For storing the secret decryption key
 - Create a Key with name sitecoreformupload, RSA is fine.
-- Goto Access policies of your Key vault, and add your app give Key Permissions GET
+- Goto Access policies of your Key vault, and add your app give Key Permissions GET and unwrapKey

 # Sitecore setup, Sitecore 9.3+
 - Compile